idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 ### What are your thoughts on managers memorizing these answers for interviews.

-Good interviewees prepare as much as possible, thinking through their experiences and philosphies.
+Good interviewees prepare as much as possible, thinking through their experiences and philosophies.
 If this post helps them, that is fantastic.
-I'm skeptical that a bad manager will be able to interalize these answers to the point they can provide rich answers.
+I'm skeptical that a bad manager will be able to internalize these answers to the point they can provide rich answers.

 Good interviewers (and manager interviews better be good) need to be able to differentiate "theoretical knowledge" from "practical experience".
 They do this with situational questions like "Tell me a time when", and probing questions like "What happened then?
 What were the unexpected consequences?
 When did you have the opposite outcome?".